 This in turn creates a demand for better "mining equipment" (computers specialized to search for random numbers)

 While the number of people wanting to search has no upward bound, the efficiency of searching for random numbers does.

 In the beginning of Bitcoin mining, there were large efficiency increases as miners switched from general purpose CPUs, to more specialized GPUs (graphic cards).
-The final increase in efficiency came from the switch to ASICs (specialized chips that can only search for random numbers using the SHA2-256 algorithm, sacrificing all other functionality in exchange for being incredibly efficient at looking for hashes).
+The final increase in efficiency came from the switch to Application-specific integrated circuits (specialized chips that can only search for random numbers using the SHA2-256 algorithm, sacrificing all other functionality in exchange for being incredibly efficient at looking for hashes).

 Remember that SHA2-256 depends on there being no exploitable shortcuts to more efficiently guess the random value solution to each new block.
 Thus, Bitcoin miners are measured in terms of hashes per second.
 This metric shows how fast a mining machine is capable of pulling random numbers out of a hat.

-As ASIC chip efficiency roughly follows Moore's Law, every 18 months Bitcoin mining machines are made obsolete by the next generation of machines that can find more hashes faster using less electricity.
+As ASIC chip efficiency roughly follows Moore's Law, every 18 months Bitcoin mining machines are made obsolete by the next generation of machines that can find more hashes in less time using less electricity.